jbrown1618/vector/docs/api/vector.sparsevector.md

 |  [toArray()](./vector.sparsevector.toarray.md) |  |  |

 ## Remarks

+For large vectors with many entries equal to 0, some operations are more efficient with a [Vector](./vector.vector.md) implementation that only stores the non-zero values.

+Subclasses must specify the usual scalar operations on their contents.

 The constructor for this class is marked as internal.
 Third-party code should not call the constructor directly or create subclasses that extend the `SparseVector` class.